B3Partners/tailormap-legacy/.github/SECURITY.md

 Please contact the team by email through `support@b3partners.nl` with all details of the vulnerability, if you have a Github account, please provide that as well.
-Optionally you can make a PR to provide a fix of the vulnerability.
+Optionally you can make a Pull Request to provide a fix of the vulnerability.

-Please be responsible in your disclosure by and try to prevent disclosing through Github issues or commit messages.
+Please be responsible in your disclosure and try to prevent disclosing through Github issues or commit messages.

-Your mail should be notified within 1 working day (monday-friday) by the support team and/or a depveloper.
+Your mail should be notified within 1 working day (monday-friday) by the support team and/or a developer.